dfuzrindustries/ia_product_practice/roadmap.md

 - Adoption rate
 - Internal productivity lift

-Each workflow must explicitly support at least one Success Model KPI.
+Each workflow supports at least one Success Model KPI.

 ---